redox-os/book/src/ch08-06-build-system-reference.md

 The Redox build system is an example of [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler).
 The Redox [toolchain](https://static.redox-os.org/toolchain/) runs on Linux, and produces Redox executables.
 Anything that is installed with your package manager is just part of the toolchain and does not go on Redox.

-As the recipes are [statically linked](https://en.wikipedia.org/wiki/Static_build), Redox doesn't have packages with shared libraries (lib*) seen in most Unix/Linux packages.

-In the background, `make all` downloads the Redox toolchain to build all recipes (patched forks of rustc, GCC and LLVM).
+In the background, the `make all` command downloads the Redox toolchain to build all recipes (patched forks of rustc, GCC and LLVM).

 If you are using Podman, the `podman_bootstrap.sh` script will download an Ubuntu container and `make all` will install the Redox toolchain, all recipes will be compiled in the container.